Andeskjerf/waybar-module-music/README.md

 - `.playing` - Media is currently playing
 - `.paused` - Media is paused
 - `.stopped` - No active players or media

----

-<sub>**Why Rust?** Because when you want zero-cost abstractions, memory safety, and performance that doesn't compromise on features, Rust delivers.
-Also, because we can. 🦀</sub>